Super welcome to Mt. Fuji!

 PS: If you successfully get to the top of Fuji-san, I would suggest you try "Ton-jiru" or miso soup with port & veg, available at a hut on the top.
 I hear it's super awesome!:) Worth a TASTE!

 Sunrise from the top of Fuji-san

-<Kyodo-fuji, Local Fuji-san> Fuji-san is ranked #1 as something super joyful in Japan, especially when reading a dream on New Year's, along with a 2nd-ranked hawk and a 3rd-ranked eggplant.
-Therefore any mountain looking like Fuji-san tends to be called Fuji-san something-or-other throughout Japan.
-There are as many as over 300 local Fuji-sans.
+Fuji-san is ranked #1 as something super joyful in Japan, especially when reading a dream on New Year's, along with a 2nd-ranked hawk and a 3rd-ranked eggplant.
+Therefore there are many local Fuji-san-like mountains across the country which are called Fuji-san something-or-other.
+There are as many as over 300 local Fuji-sans to meet the demands of local people adoring Fuji-san.
 Here are some of them.